codespace123/ECGadv/readme.md

 ## ECGadv: Generating Adversarial Electrocardiogram to Misguide Arrhythmia Classification System

-This code is for paper "ECGadv: Generating Adversarial Electrocardiogram to Misguide Arrhythmia Classification System".
+These codes are for paper "ECGadv: Generating Adversarial Electrocardiogram to Misguide Arrhythmia Classification System".

 ### Installing
 * Python 3.6.5